MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-ifilterinfo-description.md

 ---
 title: FilterInfo.Description property
-description: Retrieves a technical description of what the filter does and how to use it in a filter chain. ms.assetid: 'd238ec43-2d0e-4489-ba2e-ac3bd98ca544'
+description: Retrieves a technical description of what the filter does and how to use it in a filter chain. ms.assetid: d238ec43-2d0e-4489-ba2e-ac3bd98ca544
+keywords:
+- Description property WIA Automation
-keywords: ["Description property WIA Automation", "Description property WIA Automation , FilterInfo object", "FilterInfo object WIA Automation , Description property"]
+- Description property WIA Automation , FilterInfo object
+- FilterInfo object WIA Automation , Description property
 topic_type:
 - apiref
 api_name: